PyUtilib/pyutilib/README.md

 Branches for PyUtilib

-* master: This branch merges stable changes from the `dev` branch.
+* release: This branch merges stable changes from the `master` branch.
-* dev: The main development branch.
+* master: The main development branch.
 Most developers should contribute to this branch.
 * pyomo: The development branch for the Pyomo project.
-Changes from this branch are merged into the `dev` branch.
+Changes from this branch are merged into the `master` branch.

 By contributing to this software project, you are agreeing to the following terms and conditions for your contributions: